California AB 2046: The Common-Sense Fuel Bill That Took 49 Other States Zero Effort

 AB 2046 would exempt EPA-approved E85 conversion kits from the CARB approval requirement.
 It does not mandate anything.
 It does not force drivers to convert.
 It does not force automakers to change a single bolt.
 It simply legalizes a voluntary, one-time installation that gives drivers a choice at the pump they have never had.

-Why This Bill Matters at $6.00 Per Gallon
+Why This Bill Matters at Current Gas Prices

 We covered California's fuel price crisis in detail in our Pump Prices 2026-2027 analysis.
-The short version: the Phillips 66 Wilmington closure and the Valero Benicia shutdown wiped out roughly 17% of the state's refining capacity.
-California's gasoline market is isolated from the rest of the country because CARB requires a special low-emission blend that most other states do not use.
+The short version: California's gasoline market is isolated from the rest of the country because CARB requires a special low-emission blend that most other states do not use.
 There are no pipelines bringing cheaper fuel from the Gulf Coast or Midwest.
-State taxes, LCFS charges, and cap-and-trade costs add roughly $0.90 to $1.40 per gallon on top of everything else.
+Recent refinery closures have tightened supply further.

-E85 is consistently priced $1.50 to $2.00 less per gallon than conventional gasoline across California.
+E85 is consistently priced less per gallon than conventional gasoline across California.
 At a Pearson Fuels station in Tracy earlier this year, drivers filled up for $1.85 per gallon during a promotion.
-Even at regular E85 pricing, the savings are substantial.
+Even at regular E85 pricing the savings are real.
 California already has over 450 E85 stations operating statewide, with 69 new stations added in 2025 alone.
 The infrastructure is not hypothetical.
 It exists.

 Yes, E85 contains less energy per gallon than gasoline, roughly 27% less according to the U.S. Department of Energy, so fuel economy drops.
-But when E85 is $1.50 to $2.00 cheaper per gallon, the math still works in the driver's favor for cost per mile.
+But when E85 is priced meaningfully cheaper per gallon, the math still works in the driver's favor for cost per mile.
 And E85 carries an octane rating of 100 to 105, compared to 87 to 93 for pump gasoline, which opens up efficiency and performance characteristics that are well understood by anyone who has spent time around motorsport.

 Rhodesia Ransom represents California's 13th Assembly District out of Stockton.
 For those of us in the Sacramento region, she is right in our backyard.
 And she is pushing legislation that should have been a non-issue a decade ago.

-The 59-0 vote with zero opposition tells you everything you need to know about how reasonable this bill is.
-Twenty members did not vote, but not a single one voted against it.
-Even CARB acknowledged in a letter to the Legislature that E85 conversion kits have the potential to deliver cost savings for California drivers.
-When the regulatory agency whose approval process created the bottleneck in the first place concedes the point, you know the argument is over.
+The 72-0 vote with zero opposition tells you everything you need to know about how reasonable this bill is.
+Eight members did not vote, but not a single one voted against it.
+Even CARB acknowledged in its February 2026 letter to the Legislature that E85 conversion kits have the potential to deliver cost savings for California drivers.
+When the regulatory agency whose certification process created the bottleneck in the first place concedes the point, you know the argument is over.

 Ransom framed AB 2046 as a direct response to constituent frustration.
 Working families in the Central Valley and across the state are watching gas prices climb while every other state in the country has access to a cheaper alternative.
 Her bill does not tear down CARB's authority across the board.
 It carves out a narrow, sensible exception for a proven technology that the EPA has already vetted.